sap-tutorials/sap-build-apps/tutorials/codejam-09-action-post/codejam-09-action-post.md

 ### Build My Orders screen
 In order to better see the status of all my orders and cart, you will create in 5 minutes a page for checking the status of your orders.

-1. Open your ShoppingApp project.
+1. Open your SAP Build Apps project.

 2. Open the **My Orders** page.